ghoomfrog/silili/README.md

 Adjectives in Lil Si come before the word or phrase they modify, which can be modified in different ways: for example, *mun man* can mean *human of the moon* or *human who is the moon*.

+## Singular and Plural

+Singular and plural nouns are not marked.
+For example, *kiw* can either mean one or more birds, depending on context.

 ## Describing States and Actions

 Lil Si has only two true verbs: *a* and *aj*. *a* is like English *be*, and *aj* is the causative version of it.
 Combining these with adjectives is how you can simulate more (fake) verbs.